djperrone/StableFluids/README.md

 # StableFluids

-Implementing Jos Stam's stable fluids algorithm in parallel on Cuda and rendering it using Cuda-OpenGL interop
+Implementing Jos Stam's stable fluids algorithm in parallel on Cuda and rendering it using Cuda-OpenGL interop for our final project in CSC 415 (parallel computing)
 #### By David Perrone and Jake Afonso

 ### Project Structure